- Local groups

 Once all of the tests have been marked, a marking analyst and an independent auditor review the results.

-Only when it's time to let candidates know whether they've passed the test does a staff member in EAC's National Office match up their names with the candidate numbers on the test papers.
+Only when it's time to let candidates know whether they've passed the test does a staff member in Editors Canada's National Office match up their names with the candidate numbers on the test papers.

 Do the tests require specialized knowledge about any particular subject?

-No. They test only the knowledge and skills that every editor needs, as defined by EAC's Professional Editorial Standards (2009).
+No. They test only the knowledge and skills that every editor needs, as defined by Editors Canada's Professional Editorial Standards (2009).

 The tests simulate real-life work situations as far as this is possible in an invigilated exam setting, and with the understanding that not all editors work on the same kinds of documents, not all freelance editors have the same kinds of clients and not all in-house editors work for the same kinds of organizations.